bitmakerlabs/dev_environment_setup/README.md

 If above, you chose not to 'install updates when installing' you will want to do that now.
 CTRL-ALT + T will open the commmand line via Terminal.

-Once the system reboots and you login, open the terminal.
+Once the system reboots and you login, open the Terminal.
 When prompted run the following three commands at the command line, one at a time and in order:
 	`sudo apt-get update`
 	`sudo apt-get upgrade`
 	`sudo apt-get dist-upgrade`

 Awesome!
 That's it.